Explore Philippines' Island Paradise

 Specialties: Halo-halo, adobo.

-Activities: Island-hopping, snorkeling among coral reefs, exploring hidden lagoons, and scuba diving to see WWII shipwrecks.
+Activities: Island-hopping, snorkeling coral reefs, exploring hidden lagoons, diving WWII shipwrecks.

 Accommodation: Eco-resorts, beachfront bungalows.